ipfs-inactive/docs/README.md

 4. **Help us improve how we present reference and API documentation.** In Q2 2020, we're investigating the best way to improve how we present reference materials like API documentation and command-line dictionaries.
 Got thoughts?
 [Please discuss them!](https://github.com/ipfs/docs/issues/393)

 If you're able to contribute to any of the categories above, we thank you in advance -- your work directly improves the future of IPFS for the global community!
 Before posting a PR with your changes, please be sure to check [our documentation style guide](https://github.com/ipfs/community/blob/master/DOCS_STYLEGUIDE.md) and the overall [IPFS contributor guidelines](https://github.com/ipfs/community/blob/master/CONTRIBUTING.md) so we can ensure that docs are clear, consistent, and simple to read.
 Finally, please make sure to follow the [IPFS code of conduct](https://github.com/ipfs/community/blob/master/code-of-conduct.md).

+### Issues

+If you find something wrong within this repository, please raise an [issue here](https://github.com/ipfs/docs/issues).

+#### IPFS Docs beta

+Issues regarding the new IPFS Docs beta website should be raised in [this repository's issue tracker](https://github.com/ipfs/docs/issues).
+The **Issues** tab has been disabled in the `ipfs/ipfs-docs-v2` repository to stop issues being posted there.
+The content of `ipfs/ipfs-docs-v2` will be merged with the content of this repository in quarter 2 of 2020.
+We could completely delete the `ipfs/docs` repository and replace it with `ipfs/ipfs-docs-v2`.
+However, we still want to be able to view the git commit history and issues previously raised within this repository.

 ## Project organization